meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 pay close attention to mutability and state I introduce into my code and try to keep it **controllable**.
-By not allowing the mutability and state that I introduce to get too complex, and by documenting scenarios that do become complex so that they are not easily passed over by other developers, the code becomes more durable to future changes.
+By not allowing the mutability and state that I introduce to get too complex, and by documenting scenarios that do become complex (so that they are not easily passed over by other developers), the code becomes more durable to future changes.
 Here's a small (possibly trivial) example in Java: